Skeith00/resume-gen/README.md

-# resume-gen
+# profile-gen
-A resume generator
+A profile generator

 To install all dependencies:
 `npm install`